Postdoctoral Fellowship in Ecology and Environmental Science in the Tropics and Subtropics

 - Candidates may have received their PhD degree from any university in the world except the University of Florida.
 Foreign nationals must be proficient in English (writing and speaking).

 - Successful candidates should be prepared to commit to work at UF for the full two years, which includes time spent overseas doing research.
 The fellowship requires residency at UF for at least half of the fellowship period, i.e., 12 months, not necessarily continuous.

 A complete postdoctoral fellowship application consists of the following:

 - Project summary, limited to one page.

-- Project description, limited to four pages including all figures and tables.
+- Project description, limited to five pages including all figures and tables.

 - References cited (does not count against the five page limit).

 - Biographical sketch (e.g., curriculum vitae), limited to two pages.
 List publications separately.